Welcome to Southwind District

 For more information on these latest events, simply click on the event title.

-Walk With Ease -Designed for people with arthritis or individuals who have been physically in-active.
-June 3-July 12 Monday, Wednesday, Friday @ 10-11 A.M.
-Chanute, KS.
-Register by contacting Lea Kay Karleskint @ 620-224-0182 or lkarleskint@ksu.edu
+Walk With Ease-Designed for people with arthritis or individuals who have been physically in-active.
+Free program.
+May 19-June 26 Monday, Wednesday, and Friday's.
+10:00-11:00 A.M.
+Zion Lutheran Family Life Center, Chanute, KS.
+Register by contacting Lea Kay at 620-224-0182 or lkarleskint@ksu.edu

 HOT TOPICS